 5. Consider Investing in Electronic Billing and Payment Systems

-Switching to a modern invoicing system will allow you to automate all kinds of processes.
+Using a modern invoicing system will help you avoid overdue payments by automating all kinds of processes.
 For example, most systems can automatically copy over client and invoice data to eliminate manual entry and errors.
 A good system will automatically follow all your processes too, such as sending invoices and reminders at your desired intervals.
 This also improves accuracy and reduces labor.

 One of the best things about electronic billing systems, however, is that many integrate client payment solutions.
 That way, your clients can review their invoices online and make payments more easily.
 This is naturally a boon for customer service, but it speeds up your payments.